 A team of 6 made the trip to Warsaw to facilitate a week of workshops as part of an arts event ‘Strefa Otwarta’ (‘Open Zone’).
 A series of workshops were hosted by a local day centre and Dom Kultury Rakoviec.

-In Sarajevo a team of three ran a workshop for local disability groups, with students from the Sarajevo Academy Design department, Musicians Without Borders and others attending.
+In 2015 we visited Sarajevo again, with a large team running workshops for several local disability groups including the Servis Centar Dajte Nam Sansu, with students from the Sarajevo Academy Design department, Musicians Without Borders and others attending.
+Click this link to watch video of the events.

-We have just run our tenth training course, recently including a combined arts approach, and extended our work to more centres – working with RBKC Scope Centre in Notting Hill, and with MIND in Bexley.
+We have run around a dozen training courses, recently including a combined arts approach, and extended our work to more centres – working with RBKC Scope Centre in Notting Hill, and with MIND in Bexley.

 Our innovative portfolio of instruments, funded by the Millennium Awards Scheme, are designed and manufactured through developing and facilitating relationships between co-learners, their families and key-workers, and instrument makers (postgraduate students in Design Research for Disability at London Metropolitan University as well as master instrument makers).